 Taking a train is also another option.
 From Taipei Main Station, take the train to Riufang Station.
 Then take the bus route 827 or 788 to Jiufen Old-street.

 Sunshine B&B, No. 9-12,

-Conveniently located and within walking distance from the Jiufen Old Street.
-Hotel Staffs are very friendly and helpful.
-Rooms are clean and great breakfast.
+Conveniently located and within walking distance from Jiufen Old Street.
+The hotel Staffs are very friendly and helpful.
+The rooms are clean and great breakfast.

 Sunny Room, No. 56, Shuqi Road, Juufen, Taiwan

 Rooms are clean and air-conditioned with wifi.
-Beautiful view of the bay from the hotels front porch.
-Great place for relaxing as long as you are traveling light, as most of the actions and good hotels require quite a bit of climbing.
+Beautiful view of the bay from the hotel’s front porch.
+Great place for relaxing as long as you are traveling light, as most of the activities and good hotels require quite a bit of climbing.